donald-macritchie/holiday-cottages/README.md

 #### Reviews

-- Towards the end of the home page, A reviews section has been included for users to find out about the previous experiences of other Hill Cottages users.
+- Towards the end of the home page, a reviews section has been included for users to find out about the previous experiences of other Hill Cottages users.
 These reviews come from real people who have stayed in these cottages before.
 For privacy reasons, their names have been changed to generic names.

 ![This is an image of the home page reviews](./static/screenshots/homepage-reviews.png)

 #### Footer

 - The page footer is consitent and remains the same throughout the entire site.
 The footer has been intentially set out to feel intuitive to users where they would normally find details like contact and social media links.
-The Footer includes three sections; Contact link, Social Media links and a SignuUp link.
+The Footer includes three sections; Contact link, Social Media links and a Sign Up link.

 ![This is an image of the footer](./static/screenshots/homepage-footer.png)